Swarovski SLC W B 8x42 review

 Two simple truths: Better is the enemy of good, and all things are relative.
 So initially I was very pleased with the performance of the SLC 8x42 W B, especially in in comparison to the 8x32 Swarovision and the Nikon SE 8x32: The contrast is great, almost larger than life, with very good blacks.
 Definitely a big WOW!
 Secondly, ghosting and flare suppression is very good.
 Thirdly, it has the classic pincushion distortion for excellent panning and tilting behaviour.
 And last, the tripod adapter is simply perfect, a unique selling point of the SLC.
 In two seconds the SLC is on the tripod and then just very easy to use.

 Then the 8.5x42 Swarovision entered the arena I was soon spoilt.
 There is no way going back for less, so the SLC will not be a longterm companion.
-It is a good glass, but the Swarovision 8.5x 42 clearly surpasses it in almost all respects, yielding a really different level of clarity.
+It is a good glass, but the Swarovision 8.5x 42 clearly surpasses it in almost all respects, yielding a better level of clarity.

 Body and focusing